lacobham/geom99techlog/AppExperimentation.md

 -Using dynamic attributes instead of manually changing each name/image is easier

 -Triggers can make it zoom into specific features when clicked

+Notes from video on making Experience Builder responsive (https://www.youtube.com/watch?v=lQcPleRqir0&list=PLGZUzt4E4O2L7N_0Wxkz8KLQhF-54kpFF&index=3):

+- You can change between modes for different devices (mobile, tablet, desktop)

+- The page will resize all the content to the device size and you can reconfigure (when you choose the 'custom' option, vs auto)

+- Docked panels vs floating panels (similar to StoryMaps sidebar options)